 Your Wedding – Where to Save and Where to Splurge

 Let’s face it.
 Hosting a wedding can be expensive.
-Instead of going permanently into debt, chose what is really important to you, and save on the things that don’t actually matter.
+Instead of going permanently into debt, choose what is really important to you, and save on the things that don’t actually matter.